 Florida School Recognition Program

 The School Recognition Program recognizes the high quality of many of Florida's public schools.
 As authorized in Section 1008.36, the program provides greater autonomy and financial awards to schools that demonstrate sustained or significantly improved student performance.
-Schools that receive a grade of "A," "Commendable" rating or schools that improve at least one performance gradeor rating category are eligible for school recognition.
+Schools that receive a grade of "A," rating of "Commendable," schools that improve at least one performance grade or rating category, or schools that improve more than one letter grade and sustain the improvement the following year are eligible for school recognition.
 Funds for the Florida School Recognition Program shall be awarded by the Commissioner of Education in the amount of up to $100 per Full Time Equivalent student for each qualifying school.

 The staff and school advisory council at each recognized school jointly decide how to use the financial award.
 As specified in statute, schools must use their awards for one or any combination of the following:

 - Nonrecurring expenditures for educational equipment and materials; or